 How to Load MicroPython on a Microcontroller Board

 The SparkFun ESP32 Thing is based around Espressif's powerful ESP32 chip.
-It includes onboard WiFi and Bluetooth radios, making it a perfect endpoint platform for Internet of Things (IoT) products and projects.
+It includes onboard WiFi, making it a perfect endpoint platform for Internet of Things (IoT) products and projects.

 By default, the ESP32 Thing comes with the Arduino bootloader pre-installed.
 To get it to work with MicroPython, we will need to perform some extra steps.

 To communicate with the ESP32, the Thing board has an FTDI FT231x USB-to-Serial chip.
 Most versions of Linux and macOS come with the drivers necessary to talk to this chip.
 Windows users will need to install special drivers.
 If you need to install the drivers, refer to our How to Install FTDI Drivers tutorial.